 This line item represents the total unobligated funds on balance from the previous program year.
 A majority of the carryover funds come from remaining balances of bond and note sales and bank funding commitments.
-This total may include monies from the following sources:
+For PY2025, \$250 million of the total carryover is from a bond sale completed in June 2023.
+Carryover may include monies from any of the following sources:

-Federal capitalization grant State matching grant Net loan repayment money Investment earnings Leveraged funds 9.
-Recaptured Funds from Previous Program Year
+Federal capitalization grant State matching grant Net loan repayment money Investment earnings Leveraged funds

+9. Recaptured Principal Forgiveness Funds from Previous Program Year

 From time to time, a reconciliation of previous federal capitalization grants is performed to ensure allocated principal forgiveness dollars were expended.
-Project savings and unused funds are recaptured and made available for program priorities.
-Recaptured funds may be used for projects nominated throughout the program year (e.g., emergency projects).
+Unused principal forgiveness funds due to project savings are recaptured and made available for program priorities.